-- 1. Allocate audits in a fair and consistent manner The National Administrator will select 5% of certified NABERS ratings for audit at random, with a small portion selected on the basis of risk mitigation or as a sanction for poor performance in a previous audit. - 2.
-Maintain the integrity of the Commercial Building Disclosure Program Audited ratings will include 5% of the ratings undertaken in compliance with the Commonwealth's Commercial Building Disclosure (CBD) Program and the audit results will be provided to the CBD team. - 3.
-Support continuous improvement in NABERS Assessor skills and knowledge Sanctions will be directed to the improvement of Assessor skills and knowledge and recurrent issues identified in audits will be incorporated into the NABERS training and other program support for Assessors. - 4.
+- Allocate audits in a fair and consistent manner NABERS will select assessors who submit numerous ratings to undertake a Level 2 audit regularly, at least once a year.
+Assessors who submit ratings less frequently will be audited periodically.
+Additional ratings may be selected based on risk mitigation due to previous audit findings, or other risk factors. - 2.
+Maintain the integrity of the Commercial Building Disclosure Program Audited ratings will include a sample of the ratings undertaken in compliance with the Commonwealth's Commercial Building Disclosure (CBD) Program.
+The audit results will be provided to the CBD team to ensure ongoing compliance and integrity. - Support continuous improvement in NABERS Assessor skills and knowledge Recurrent issues identified in audits will be incorporated into the NABERS training, rules updates and other program support for Assessors.
+On occasion, sanctions may be directed to the improvement of Assessor skills and knowledge. - 4.
 Ensure auditing is effective peer review Auditing is a process of independent peer review.
-NABERS Auditors are former NABERS Accredited Assessors selected by competitive tender for their extensive industry experience and superior understanding of the technical and commercial issues related to NABERS. - 5.
-Ensure the accuracy of NABERS star ratings Where an audit reveals that a NABERS rating is incorrect, a new rating will be created, and a new rating certificate will be issued directly to the customer, along with a short explanation of the NABERS Auditing Policy. - 6.
-Ensure that Accredited Assessors operate with integrity Where an audit reveals that a rating was deliberately miscalculated, the Assessor's NABERS accreditation will be revoked. - 7.
-Ensure fair and consistent outcomes

-The National Administrator is responsible for ensuring that audit results and any associated sanctions are determined in a fair and consistent manner.
-Auditors provide their findings to the National Administrator, who determines the result and sanctions to be applied (if applicable) based on pre-established criteria.
-Assessors are always given a Right of Reply before the final audit result is changed or sanctions are applied.
+NABERS Auditors are former Assessors selected by competitive tender for their extensive industry experience and superior understanding of the technical and commercial issues related to NABERS. - 5.
+Ensure the accuracy of NABERS star ratings Where an audit reveals that a NABERS rating is incorrect, a new rating will be created, and a new rating certificate will be issued directly to the customer, along with a short explanation of the NABERS Auditing Policy. - Ensure that Assessors operate with integrity Where an audit reveals that a rating was deliberately miscalculated, the Assessor's NABERS accreditation will be revoked. - 7.
+Ensure fair and consistent outcomes NABERS is responsible for ensuring that audit results and any associated sanctions are determined in a fair and consistent manner.
+Auditors provide their findings to NABERS, who determines the result and sanctions to be applied (if applicable) based on pre-established criteria.
+Assessors are always given a Right of Reply before the final audit result is changed, or sanctions are applied.

-6 How does auditing work?
+6 How does a Level 2 audit work?

-Auditors will review all of the Assessor's documentary evidence in support of their NABERS rating.
+Auditors will review all the Assessor's documentary evidence in support of their NABERS rating.
 At times, an Auditor may need to obtain further information or enter the premises that was rated (an on-site audit).
 In all cases, an Auditor will completely re-perform the rating.